-Short Message Peer to Peer (SMPP) is an open, telecommunications industry protocol for exchanging text messages (SMS) between short message service centers (SMSC) and External Short Messaging Entities (ESMEs).
-The protocol is often used for connecting to SMS centers in order to send messages to mobile devices.
+Short Message Peer-to-Peer (SMPP) is an open telecommunications industry protocol for exchanging text messages (SMS) between short message service centers (SMSCs) and External Short Messaging Entities (ESMEs).
+The protocol is often used to connect to SMS centers to send messages to mobile devices.

-OpenSMPP is an open source Java library designed to provide an API for developing ESMEs and Messaging Gateways.
-This post contains code snippets that demonstrate the most common operations that can be done with the help of the OpenSMPP library.
+OpenSMPP is an open-source Java library that provides an API for developing ESMEs and Messaging Gateways.
+This post contains code snippets demonstrating the most common operations using the OpenSMPP library.

 Binding